Makhadzi (singer): Music career

 Her career started at the age of 13, where she used to perform at Taxi ranks, getting money from people's offerings.
 In 2010, Makhadzi joined a musical group Makhirikhiri as a dancer.

 Shortly after she left dancing, she began working on her music career.
 Makhadzi independently released three studio albums Muvhango (2009), Ndo Tshinya Ni?
 (2011) and Litshani u Ntsala Murahu (2012).

 On 1 December 2014 her fourth studio album Rita Dee was released.

 In 2015, she attracted the attention of Rita Dee Entertainment and got signed a record deal, followed by the release of her album Muhwalo Uya Ndemela.

 The following year she released her album Yo Shoma in 2017.
 The album scooped two awards for Best Female Artist and Tshivenda Best at Fame South African Music Awards.

 Shumela Venda was released in 2017.
 It was supported by two singles "Dj Wa Vhorine" and "Tshanda Vhuya".

 2019–2020: Matorokisi, Kokovha

-Makhadzi's breakthrough single "Matorokisi" was released in 2019, became one biggest song of her career.
+Makhadzi's breakthrough single "Matorokisi featuring DJ Call " was released in 2019, became one biggest song of her career.

 Her studio album Matorokisi was released on 1 November 2019.
 The album peaked at number 2 on local iTunes/Apple Music South Africa and remained in the Top 5 for three days.

 In 2019, Makhadzi was featured by Master KG on a song titled "Tshikwama", released off the album Jerusalema.

 After she left Rita Dee Entertainment, Makhadzi bagged a record deal with Open Mic Productions.

 On 16 October 2020, Makhadzi studio album Kokovha, was released in South Africa.
 The album features Mayten, Mampintsha, Prince Benza, Mr Brown, Gigi Lamayne, Jah Prayzah, Team Mosha, Moonchild Sanelly, FB, Charma Girl and Sho Madjozi.
 As of August 2021, her album was named the most stream on Apple Music.
 The album was certified with gold plaque.